Atrocities in the Congo Free State: Red rubber system and forced labour

 Workers who refused to supply their labour were coerced with "constraint and repression".
-Dissenters were beaten or whipped with the chicotte, hostages were taken to ensure prompt collection and punitive expeditions were sent to destroy villages which refused.
+Dissenters were beaten or whipped with the chicotte, hostages were taken to ensure prompt collection, and punitive expeditions were sent to destroy villages which refused.
 The policy led to a collapse of Congolese economic and cultural life, as well as farming in some areas.
 Much of the enforcement of rubber production was the responsibility of the Force Publique, the colonial military.
-The Force had originally been established in 1885, with white officers and NCOs and black soldiers, and recruited from as far afield as Zanzibar, Nigeria, and Liberia.
+The "force" had originally been established in 1885, with white officers and non-commissioned officers, and black privates, recruited from as far afield as Zanzibar, Nigeria, and Liberia.
 In the Congo, it recruited from specific ethnic and social demographics.
 These included the Bangala, and this contributed to the spread of the Lingala language across the country, and freed slaves from the eastern Congo.

 The so-called Zappo Zaps (from the Songye ethnic group) were the most feared.
 Reportedly cannibals, the Zappo-Zaps frequently abused their official positions to raid the countryside for slaves.
 By 1900, the Force Publique numbered 19,000 men.
 In addition to the army, rubber companies employed their own militias, which often worked in tandem with the Force Publique to enforce their rule.

 The red rubber system emerged with the creation of the concession regime in 1891 and lasted until 1906 when the concession system was restricted.
 At its height, it was heavily localised in the Équateur, Bandundu, and Kasai regions.